-We are the Catholic Church in Central Kentucky, a community of believers rich in our tradition and in our diversity striving for fullness of life in God.
-In communion with the Bishop of Rome, our mission is to proclaim the good news of Jesus Christ by:
+We are the Catholic Church in Central Kentucky, disciples of Jesus Christ, rich in our tradition and growing in our diversity, striving for fullness of life in God.

-Worshipping God in word and sacrament.

-Teaching and sharing the faith.

-Serving the human needs of society especially the poor and oppressed.

-Promoting holiness of life through continuing conversion.

-Fostering reconciliation and harmony among all God's people.
+Led by the grace of the Holy Spirit and in communion with the Bishop of Rome, our mission is to proclaim and live the good news of Jesus Christ by:

+Worshipping God in word and sacrament; Witnessing and sharing our faith; Serving human needs, especially those of the poor and oppressed; Promoting holiness of life through continuing conversion; Fostering justice and mercy among all God's people.

-We commit ourselves to thankfulness through the responsible stewardship of all God's gifts.
+We commit ourselves to thankfulness through responsible stewardship of all God's gifts.